Crises of Communication: Sustainability and Trumpism

 - Understanding: The receiver’s interpretation of both the information and the utterance.
 Understanding is crucial, as it determines whether and how the communication is taken up within the system.
 It is the differentiation between information and utterance.

 For Luhmann, communication only ‘happens’ if all three elements are present.
 It’s not just about sending information; it’s about how information is expressed and then understood within a particular context.
-Communication is not generated by individuals but by the system thus it is autopoietic, meaning it is self-producing and self-sustaining.
+Communication is not generated by individuals but by the system and is itself autopoietic, meaning it is self-producing and self-sustaining.
 Communication is inherently selective; it involves making choices about what information to include, how to present it, and how to interpret it.
 This selectivity creates blind spots, as each communication inherently excludes other possible meanings.
 It is based on the concept of double contingency—the idea that each party in a communication anticipates and adjusts to the other’s responses.
 Social systems manage this contingency through established expectations.
-For example, in the legal system, there is an expectation that communications follow the ‘legal/illegal’ code, which guides interactions between lawyers, judges, and citizens and maintains coherence in legal decisions.
+For example, in the legal system, there is an expectation that communications follow the legal/illegal code, which guides interactions between lawyers, judges, and citizens and maintains coherence in legal decisions.
 Or take the education system.
 If I start singing in my lecture students would be quite confused.
 Since in Luhmann’s framework every system operates by its unique logic, communication can not be about transferring objective information; it is about processing meaning/sense which depends on the ‘processor’, i.e. the system.
 Each communication within a system adds to the meaning that the system produces.
-For instance, in the scientific system, each new theory or finding creates meaning within the context of ‘truth/falsehood’ and is interpreted within that framework.
+For instance, in the scientific system, each new theory or finding creates meaning within the context of the truth/falsehood code and is interpreted within that framework.
 Systems thus continuously build their own specific reality, shaped by the types of meaning they process through communication.

 Consequently, if we take Luhmann serious, we arrive at the revelation that there is not one ‘really real and objective reality’ but that there is a plurality of realities; that there is not one controlling system that steers all the others but that there is anarchy in society; that we are not in control but that society is out of control; that there is not one objective truth but systemic interpretations; and maybe most importantly: that there is no outside of society, no view at the whole because any indication of something requires a distinction from something else.